 The solution makes it possible to offer a service that goes well beyond the declaratory because, relying on the transfer of individual responsibility of the actors, it is in the interest of both parties concerned to ensure the accuracy of the data so as not to be harmed to the benefit of the other.
 The digital tracker of its solution allows you to know at any time who has individually handled the product throughout the supply chain.
 This allows its teams to trace the origin of the product and to know who was the first to send the package.

-, regardless of the distribution channel.
+The blockchain will guarantee buyers that they have acquired an authentic product that respects the brand's quality and ethical charter, regardless of the distribution channel.
 This initiative will allow luxury brands to increase their degree of transparency as to the origin of their product and remove any ambiguity.